phonexicum/phonexicum.github.io/infosec/sql-injection.md

 - ***blind sqli*** - you can see some differences between successfull query and unsuccessfull:

     - any visible in the page source code differences *(different numbers of `br` in document, different news posts depending on querry, etc)*
-    - you can destinguish that error happens, but do not see its text
+    - you may have an opportunity to destinguish types of database errors, but not its content, so you can not return data in error

-    - you may have an opportunity to destinguish types of dtabase errors, but not its content, so you can not return data in error
+        this is a mutated vector called ***error based blind sqli***

 - ***double blind sqli (time-based)*** - there is absolutely on other means to destinguish successfull and unsuccessfull query, but you can use `sleep` or `benchmark` or some hard mathematical computation to make successfull query work significantly longer.